 - Do you run a café, bar or restaurant?
 Before opening, you will need to make extra checks to ensure it is safe to do so.
 It is likely that you will have to limit numbers in your premises at any one time.
 Can customers order and pay for their food or drink using an app and then collect it from a collection point so that they have limited contact with your staff?
 Consider opening only to those that have a reservation so you can control numbers and space diners out to maintain social distancing.

-- Are you a hairdresser, beautician or other therapist?
+- Are you a hairdresser or barber?
 Before opening your salon to the public, you should consider the measures that Germany (which has recently lifted some restrictions) has introduced.
 They state: say no waiting areas and magazines, no face-to-face talking (communication must be limited and done via the mirror), both the hairdresser and client must wear masks, gloves must be worn until the hair has been washed, no blow drying (if possible), all equipment must be disinfected between clients and strict social distancing must be maintained.
 This limits the number of clients you will be able to see in any one day.
 Salons also have to record customers' names so they can be contacted if necessary.

 - Do your workers provide services in people's homes such as cleaners or care assistants?
 Consider providing them with personal protective equipment and allocating a specific worker to each household to limit the number of people they encounter.